 Running is a gift.
 We don’t own it, but we get to do something with it.
 Through it, we get to do something elemental.
 Something real.
 Because running contextualizes suffering.
 It gives purpose to hardship and meaning to sacrifice.
 It’s a portal into the human experience, as deep as you want to go.
 Running is intensely personal but what makes the marathon particularly special is that we get to share it with others.
 We fear, we suffer, we endure, we breakthrough together, apart.
 Sometimes we fail and fall and have to figure out how to make sense of that.
 Sometimes we succeed and have to make sense of that.
 Either way, through it all, we witness the relentlessness of the human spirit.

 Running has been for me the counterargument to self-defeat.
 The antidote to perceived obstacles.
-Running has been for me, a measured proof of the resilience of the human spirit.
-It has supported my recovery from loss; it is rebellion to the status quo; it is the resistance to mediocrity; it is a hidden superpower.
+It has supported my recovery from loss; it is my rebellion to the status quo; it is my way of resisting mediocrity; it is my hidden superpower.
 Without running, I am certain my life would not be as rich and full as it is.
-The challenge I am facing now is how to get on without it.
+The challenge I am facing now is how to keep on without it.

-It’s hard to press on when you can’t see where you’re going: when you’re at the brink and even the cracks in the road seem like they will derail you.
-Yet you continue, passing over them one by one.
-If you look up you’ll see.
+It’s hard to keep moving forward when you can’t see where you’re going: when you’re at the brink and even the cracks in the road seem like they will derail you.
+Yet you continue.
+Passing over them one by one.
+And if you look up you’ll see.
 There’s always more road.